Kareem Mohamed Abu-Elmagd

-History
+Biography

 Abu-Elmagd was born in Mansoura, the capital of Dakahlia Governorate in 1952.
-In 1976 he obtained his medical degree and trained surgery at the school of medicine Mansoura University.
+In 1976 he obtained his medical degree at Mansoura University School of Medicine.
 In 1987 earned his PhD in liver diseases and portal hypertensive surgery through a joint collaboration between Emory University in Atlanta and Mansoura University.
-In 1989, joined University of Pittsburgh to obtain clinical fellowship in transplantation surgery.
+In 1989, he joined the University of Pittsburgh to obtain clinical fellowship in transplantation surgery.
 In 2001, he was promoted to professor of surgery at the University of Pittsburgh.